 The release of iPadOS comes a little after iOS 13, which was released on September 19 — but thankfully not too far after.
 Alongside iPadOS, Apple will also release iOS 13.1 on September 24.

 The iPadOS public beta is finally here

-Along with the release of the iOS 13 public beta, Apple has also taken the wraps off of the iPadOS public beta, meaning that anyone can now enjoy the beta themselves.
+Along with the release of the iOS 13 public beta, Apple took the wraps off of the iPadOS public beta, meaning that anyone can now enjoy the beta themselves.
 The iPadOS public beta brings with it a number of tweaks and changes, but most notable is the fact that it’s much more stable than previous betas, offering fewer bugs and interface issues.
 Read on to see the new features on offer in iPadOS.